 At a time when society is plagued with complex problems, leaders are finding it increasingly difficult to navigate polarized public opinions.
 While many universities are reluctant to engage in highly controversial issues, some are exploring forms of deliberative civic engagement — processes where people participate in meaningful dialogue about how to tackle today’s complex and seemingly intractable problems.

-The Talloires Network’s Executive Director Lorlene Hoyt launched the Talloires Network’s Deliberative Civic Engagement Program, a writing and research collaboration with the Kettering Foundation. .
+The Talloires Network’s Executive Director Lorlene Hoyt launched the Talloires Network’s Deliberative Civic Engagement Initiative, a multi-year writing and research collaboration with the Kettering Foundation.

 How do institutions in different social and political contexts understand dialogue and deliberation as an approach to civic engagement?

 Why do universities and communities around the world value and practice dialogue and deliberation?

 How are universities experimenting with community partnerships, research and outreach in ways that enhance public dialogue and deliberation?